localdevices/LiveORC/README.md

 > LiveOpenRiverCam is being developed in the TEMBO Africa project.
 The TEMBO Africa project has received
 > funding from the European Union's Horizon Europe research and innovation programme under grant agreement No.101086209.
 > We have also received funding from the WMO HydroHub program.
 This funding was used to conceptualise and pilot
 > OpenRiverCam.
-Finally, the test dataset was collected in close collaboration with the Waterboard Limburg.
+The test dataset was collected in close collaboration with the Waterboard Limburg.
 We
 > greatly appreciate the continuing collaboration with the waterboard.
+Finally, our deployment script is based to a
+> large extent on the great work of the WebOpenDroneMap team.
+We also acknowledge their great work.

 # Installation
 By far the easiest way to start working with LiveORC is to use docker and the `liveorc.sh` bash script bundled with the code.
+The script is strongly based on the deployment script of [WebOpenDroneMap](https://github.com/OpenDroneMap/WebODM/).
 To use this script you will need a so-called bash environment.
 Under most linux environments and macOS this is available as is in any terminal window you may open.
 Under windows, you can use the script e.g. under git bash or in the Windows Subsystem for Linux environment (WSL).

 The idea of this script is that as a user, you do not need to know all the details about the services that are required to set up the LiveORC.
 These services include:
-- the web dashboard
+- the web dashboard,
-- the database (storing sites, time series, video metadata, but also users, institutes and their accessibility to videos, time series and any other assets.)
+- the database, storing sites, time series, video metadata, but also users, institutes and their accessibility to videos, time series and any other assets,
 - compute nodes, equipped with [NodeOpenRiverCam](https://github.com/localdevices/nodeorc).
-The more you have the more videos can be processed at the same time.
+The more you have the more videos can be processed at the same time,
-- a cloud storage volume
+- a cloud storage volume.

 Without any additional arguments, `liveorc.sh` automatically sets up all these services in a virtualized manner on your machine using the `Docker` ecosystem.
 Once you are ready to scale your operations by hosting all services on